openharmony/docs/en/application-dev/basic-services/account/manage-application-account.md

-# Managing App Accounts
+# Managing Application Accounts

-You can use the [application account SDK](../../reference/apis-basic-services-kit/js-apis-appAccount.md) to manage app accounts.
+You can use the [application account SDK](../../reference/apis-basic-services-kit/js-apis-appAccount.md) to manage application accounts.

-When an app is uninstalled, the account data of the app will be automatically deleted.
-When a local account is deleted, the account data of all apps of the local account will be automatically deleted.
+When an application is uninstalled, the account data of the application will be automatically deleted.
+When a local account is deleted, the account data of all applications of the local account will be automatically deleted.

 ## Before You Start